 Deputy Coordinator for Program Quality

-Before joining S/GAC, Bill had a 27-year career in domestic public health practice and leadership.
-From 2007-2018 he served as director of the Metro Nashville Public Health Department, leading 500 staff serving a population of over 600,000.
-From 1992-2007 he served in the Chicago Department of Public Health where he strengthened core capacities in communicable disease control, TB, environmental health, and epidemiology and served briefly as acting commissioner.
+Before joining S/GAC, Bill worked for many years in domestic public health practice and leadership.
+From 2007-2018 he served as director of the Metro Nashville Public Health Department.
+From 1992-2007 he served in the Chicago Department of Public Health where he strengthened core capacities in communicable disease control, TB, environmental health, and epidemiology.

-A physician trained in internal medicine and infectious diseases, Dr. Paul served at CDC from 1990-1992 as an Epidemic Intelligence Service (EIS) officer, assigned to the Division of Vector-Borne Infectious Diseases.
+A physician trained in internal medicine and infectious diseases, Dr. Paul served at CDC from 1990-1992 as an Epidemic Intelligence Service (EIS) officer.

 Acting Chief-of-Staff and Senior Advisor